rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of installed packages that do not have any version among available packages.
     The option is used during list operations.
+Default is bold,red.

 .. _color_list_installed_newer-label: